logo

 Your Eligibility status

-Whether your ancestor naturalised before the next generation was born is a critical question that determines whether the citizenship chain remained intact.
+Whether your ancestor naturalized before the next generation was born is a critical question that determines whether the citizenship chain remained intact.

 Our legal team can help investigate this.
-Even if naturalisation did occur, Article 116 (Nazi persecution) or §Section 14 StAG (Discretionary Naturalisation) may still provide a pathway.
+Even if naturalization did occur, Article 116 (Nazi persecution) or §14 StAG (Discretionary Naturalization) may still provide a pathway.

 Please submit your details below.